creativescala/creative-scala/src/pages/generative/api.md

 The implementation of `render` can be whatever you fancy.
 In the implementation of `walk`, you will have to call `step` to get the next `Point`, and then call `render` to convert the point to something that can be draw.
 You will also want to have an accumulator of the `Image` so far.
-Hint: you might find it useful to define an auxillary parameter for `walk`.
+Hint: you might find it useful to define an auxiliary parameter for `walk`.

 <div class="solution">
 In my definition of `render` I've shown how we can use information from the point to modify the shape in an interesting way.